hashicorp/nomad/website/source/guides/ui.html.md

 ## Reviewing Clients

-Clicking the Clients link in the left-hand menu of the Nomad UI will navigate to the Clients List page.
+Clicking the Clients link in the left-hand menu of the Web UI will navigate to the Clients List page.
 This page has a searchable, sortable, paginated table of all clients in the cluster.

 Sort property, sort direction, search term, and page number are all stored as query params to make